escowles/recipes/_posts/2021-05-03-peanut-butter-cookies.md

 3/4 tsp baking powder
 1/4 tsp. salt
 * mix together then slowly add to batter, mixing until incorporated
-* roll into 1" balls, then flatten with a fork in a criss-cross pattern
+* roll into 1" balls (26g), then flatten with a fork in a criss-cross pattern
 * bake at 350°F for 10 minutes
 * cool completely before removing from baking sheets

+yield: 30 cookies

 source: <https://preppykitchen.com/peanut-butter-cookies-recipe/>